This post may contain affiliate links. Please read our disclosure policy.

 - Rice is my favorite pairing.
 Try my Stick of Butter Rice or plain jasmine rice.
 My Quick and Easy Garlic Butter Noodles or Cream Cheese Mashed Potatoes are other great options.

-- I picked snow peas for the photos, but other good veggie sides would be my Easy Roasted Potatoes and Carrots or Easy Roasted Cauliflower.
+- I picked snow peas for the photos, but other good veggie sides would be my Easy Roasted Potatoes and Carrots or Easy Roasted Cauliflower or even these Easy Roasted Sweet Potatoes.

 - For a salad, you can’t go wrong with this Parmesan Arugula Salad.